mtrcp/documents/docs/program_requirements.md

 1. The CA may not issue new 1024-bit RSA certificates.

-1. All certificates issued from a root certificate must support the CRL distribution point extension.
+1. All end-entity server authentication certificates must contain an AIA extension with a valid OCSP URL.
+These certificates may also contain a CDP extension that contains a valid CRL URL.
+All other certificate types must contain either an AIA extension with an OCSP URL or a CDP extension with a valid CRL URL.

 1. Private Keys and subject names must be unique per root certificate; reuse of private keys or subject names in subsequent root certificates by the same CA may result in random certificate chaining issues.
 CAs must generate a new key and apply a new subject name when generating a new root certificate prior to distribution by Microsoft.